Q4 Investment outlook for advisors

 Stay up-to-date on the latest market trends and investment ideas to help position clients for long-term success.

-JACK McMANMON: For our Q2 investment outlook for advisors, I’m Jack McManmon, with two minutes on international equity opportunities for your clients.
+RIZ HUSSAIN: For our Q4 investment outlook for advisors, I’m Riz Hussein with two minutes on fixed income opportunities for your clients.

-If you have any questions about international allocations or positioning in your client portfolios, please reach out to us for a complimentary portfolio evaluation.
-Thanks for watching.
+If you have any questions about fixed income, and how to position strategies into clients’ portfolios, please reach out to us for a complimentary portfolio evaluation.
+And thanks for watching.

 Investing involves risk, including loss of principal.
 The information provided here is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
 The investment strategies mentioned here may not be suitable for everyone.
 Each investor needs to review an investment strategy for his or her own particular situation before making any investment decision.